 You'll have the opportunity to contribute to a number of exciting projects covering filmmaking and live broadcast.
 Every year, working as part of a crew, our students travel to a secret location for four days to shoot short films.
 BRIT Live is the department's very own magazine style show that is broadcast monthly via YouTube.
-We celebrate the success of all of our students through the department's annual award showcase held at the BFI Southbank and more recently as an online event.
-This year we are delighted to welcome Netflix as the supporter of this event and a new partner of our Film and Media Production course.
+We celebrate the success of all of our students through the department's annual award showcase held at BFI Southbank.

-We are interested in students who possess and can demonstrate a passion in at least one area of media, whether it is the adrenaline rush of live broadcast or the painstaking process of crafting a film or documentary.
+We are interested in students who possess and can demonstrate a passion in at least one area of media. whether it is the adrenaline rush of live broadcast or the painstaking process of crafting a film or documentary.
 It is essential that you are enthusiastic and can demonstrate both commitment and the ability to work as part of a team.
 If you are applying to join the Post 16 course you will need to bring a portfolio or showreel to the interview that showcases your dedication and experience in at least one area of media.